 Policyholders register on the MetroMile mobile app, which tracks your mileage for a period of 17 days to establish a unique base rate and per-mile rate for the driver.
 Unlike other auto insurers offering telematics options, MetroMile only tracks mileage and does not track other driving factors such as braking incidents, speed, or sudden turns.
 A fixed monthly rate is charged plus a charge per mile.

-Miles over 250/day are free (150/day in New Jersey); so you don’t have the stress about mileage rates if you are going on a long trip.
-The mobile app offers features for trip optimization, lost car, car health and free alerts for street sweeping in certain cities to help you avoid tickets.
-The biggest saving on auto insurance goes to drivers with less than 10K annual mileage.
+Miles over 250 per day are free (150 per day in New Jersey), so you don’t have to stress about mileage rates if you are going on a long trip.
+The mobile app offers features for trip optimization, lost car, car health, and free alerts for street sweeping in certain cities to help you avoid tickets.
+The biggest savings on auto insurance goes to drivers with less than 10K annual mileage (or, less than 28 miles per day), with the average customer saving $741 per year.
 Coverage options include:

 - Bodily injury

 - Property damage

 - Uninsured and underinsured motorist coverage

 - Medical payments coverage

 - Personal injury protection

 Best Discount for Daytime Drivers : Progressive

 The Progressive Insurance usage-based option is call Snapshot, which is available in all states except California and North Carolina.
 Drivers choose between a plug-in device or a mobile app to record their driving habits.
 Driving factors recorded by the Snapshot device/app include the miles driven, time of day, hard-braking incidents, or hard-cornering incidents.
 Speed is not recorded.